Series: Contact center planning

 Displays the skills set by the routing services for the interaction.

-Total callback duration is the sum of all calling activity for the call portions of the callback.
-As an example, total callback duration could include all durations from the following example call: tContacting --> tDialing --> tTalk --> tHeld --> tTalk --> tAcw.
+Active total callback duration is the sum of all calling activity for the call portions of the callback.
+For example, the active total callback duration could include all durations from the call portion of a callback: tContacting --> tDialing --> tTalk --> tHeld --> tTalk --> tAcw.

 Plan workforce management :Previous Suggested Article Next Suggested Article: